phorcys420/lichess-docker/README.md

 ## Useful commands

+* Stop all the Compose containers: `docker-compose down`
-* Start all the Docker containers: `docker-compose up -d`
+* Start all the Compose containers: `docker-compose up -d`
+* Remove all the stopped Compose containers: `docker-compose rm`
+* Start all the Compose containers and build the modified images: `docker-compose up -d --build`

+* View container logs: `docker logs lila`
 * Stop the Docker container: `docker stop lila`
-* Restart the Docker container and attach to it: `docker start lila --attach --interactive`
 * Open a shell in the running container: `docker exec -it lila bash`
+* Attach to the Docker container (main process): `docker attach lila`
 * Open a shell as root in the running container: `docker exec -u 0 -it lila bash`
-* Remove the Docker container (e.g. to mount a different volume): `docker rm lila`

 In the above commands, `lila` is replaceable by `lila_ws`, `lila_db` and any container name in that manner.

 ## TODO
 * Add fishnet
 * Add "play against the computer"
-* Make `lila_base`'s timezone automatical / use build arguments
 * Make `lila_base` alpine-based
+* Maybe find a better name